 The book also includes quotes from women who have used the Fitmama™ Method and who have attended classes by Marie.
 They offer first-hand advice and tips which give the book a more personal feel.

 Not only does Marie provide advice for the Mum’s to be but she also offers it up for the birthing partners and emphasises how important it is to be there for the woman during her labour; plus to say the right things!!
-I love that tips include to pack snacks for the partner as they are so often overlooked during the hospital stay, it just goes to show how she really does think of everybody.
+I love that tips include packing snacks for the partner as they are so often overlooked during the hospital stay, it just goes to show how she really does think of everybody.

 The relaxation techniques were so in depth and soothing that I even felt myself drifting off as I was reading them!
 I could have most definitely done with these during my labour, my stress and worry was a little too high – maybe with techniques such as these, I may have had a smoother delivery?